Church of the Holy Communion (Norwood, New Jersey)

 The Church of the Holy Communion is a historic Episcopal church building on Summit Street in Norwood, Bergen County, New Jersey, United States.

 It was designed by J. Cleaveland Cady in Late Gothic Revival style and Shingle Style and was built in 1886.
-It was added to the National Register of Historic Places in 1988.
+The church was added to the National Register of Historic Places on June 23, 1988, for its significance in art and architecture.